COSIMA/regional-mom6/README.md

 ### Installation

 At the moment you can install the package via `pip` from Github.
-To do so, you can first create a custom conda environment or activate an environment you already have.
-Then we need to install `emspy`
+To do so, first we create a custom conda environment or activate an environment we already have.
+Then we first need to install `emspy`:

 ```bash
 conda install -c conda-forge esmpy